 Figure 7-1 summarizes the prominent IIoT connectivity frameworks and transports.
-It shows connectivity frameworks that have originated in an industry agnostic manner for generalpurpose use.
-The dotted boxes show the connectivity standards that have originated in certain industry verticals with a specific application focus that has applicability across multiple industries.
-Some connectivity frameworks define their own transport protocols (e.g. DDS, OPC UA), and in the diagrams those are shown without any gap between the framework and the transport layer boxes.
-Others (e.g. Web Services, oneM2M) rely on general-purpose transport protocols.
-The network (IP) and lower layers (wired and wireless) are also shown for completeness, but are outside the scope of this document.
+It shows connectivity frameworks that have originated in an industry-agnostic manner for general-purpose use.
+Some frameworks define their own transport protocols (e.g. DDSI-RTPS), other frameworks use general-purpose transport protocols defined elsewhere (e.g. HTTP, CoAP) and some frameworks use both.
+All transport protocols covered in this specification run on top of TCP, UDP or both.
+Each section describing a framework will provide more details on the transport protocols used for that framework.
+The network (IP) and lower layers (wired and wireless) are also shown for completeness but are outside the scope of this document.